filamentphp/filament/docs/01-getting-started.md

 ## Stubs {#stubs}

-Filament commands use stubs as templates when new files in your project.
+Filament commands use stubs as templates when creating new files in your project.
 You may customize these stubs by publishing them to your app:

 ```bash
 php artisan vendor:publish --tag=filament-stubs